 Time Required: Two hours

 - As a self-employed independent contractor, you first need to know your personal expenses to maintain your lifestyle.
-By spreadsheeting these expenses and even seasonalize them if necessary, you will be able to better determine what you need to do in your business to generate the necessary income.
+By spreadsheeting these expenses and even seasonalizing them if necessary, you will be able to determine better what you need to do in your business to generate the necessary income.

 - Once we know what we need for income personally, then a budget for our real estate business can be calculated.
 It takes into account expenditures for marketing and the expected results from it, as well as a seasonal breakdown.
 Here we need to be realistic with our expectations for income that will be generated by our various marketing activities.
 One approach is the sales funnel, so named because we're estimating income out the bottom of a funnel for prospects coming in by type of marketing.

 - For those who would like a more structured and supervised approach, you could check out the CreateAPlan® Agent Business Planning System or the corresponding system for brokers.